kurtbartholomew/front-end-dev-knowledge/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
- - How to use python function decorators in Flask to define routes
+ - How fourier transforms work
 * What excites or interests you about coding?
  - The ability to design and pull your ideas from your head into the work for someone else to experience and enjoy